Baler: Storage methods

 Before electrification occurred in rural parts of the United States in the 1940s, some small dairy farms would have tractors but not electric power.
 Often just one neighbor who could afford a tractor would do all the baling for surrounding farmers still using horses.

 To get the bales up into the hayloft, a pulley system ran on a track along the peak of the barn's hayloft.
 This track also stuck a few feet out the end of the loft, with a large access door under the track.
 On the bottom of the pulley system was a bale spear, which was pointed on the end and had retractable retention spikes.

 A flatbed wagon would pull up next to the barn underneath the end of the track, the spear lowered down to the wagon and speared into a single bale.
+Another method used a hay harpoon, and there was also a hay grapple.
+These were capable of carrying up to 12 bales at a time.
 The pulley rope would be used to manually lift the bale up until it could enter the mow through the door, then moved along the track into the barn and finally released for manual stacking in tight rows across the floor of the loft.
 As the stack filled the loft, the bales would be lifted higher and higher with the pulleys until the hay was stacked all the way up to the peak.